 05 Jun Biomechanics of The Olympic Snatch

-The Olympic snatch is a frequently used exercise is strength & conditioning programs, and for good reason.
-This exercise allows the athlete to lift very explosively and with biomechanics similar to that seen in many other athletic movements such running and jumping.
-However, this exercise is highly technical and requires time and a good coach to learn how to master.
+The snatch exercise is a frequently used movement in strength & conditioning programs, and for a good reason.
+This exercise allows the athlete to lift very explosively and with biomechanics similar to that seen in many other athletic movements such as running and jumping.
+However, the snatch lift is highly technical and requires time and a good coach to learn how to master.

-The simplest explanation of the snatch is that it is a weightlifting exercise in which the athlete lifts a barbell from the ground to an overhead position in one explosive and continuous movement.
+The simplest explanation of the snatch exercise is that it is a movement in which the athlete lifts a barbell from the ground to an overhead position in one explosive and continuous movement.

 To set up for the snatch, the lifter should approach the bar with a hip-width stance and toes turned 10-15˚ out.
 The hips should be higher than the knees, chest up and out, scapula retracted, and back straight.
 Finally, the shoulders should be directly over or slightly in front of the barbell and weight distributed over the center of the foot (Favre, 2006).

-First Pull (#1-3) begins as barbell is lifted off the ground and ends when the knee reaches first maximum extension (Gourgoulis, 2000).
-The knees and hips are extended during this phase while the ankles are plantar-flexed but the entire foot remains in contact with the ground.
-The trunk should be held at a relatively constant angle in relation to the ground (Barnoletz, 1996).
+First, Pull (#1-3) begins as a barbell is lifted off the ground and ends when the knee reaches the first maximum extension (Gourgoulis, 2000).
+The knees and hips are extended during this phase while the ankles are plantar-flexed, but the entire foot remains in contact with the ground.
+The trunk should be held at a relatively constant angle about the ground (Barnoletz, 1996).

 Turnover (#6-7) phase is from the end of the second pull until the barbell reaches its maximum height (Gourgoulis, 2000).
 During this phase, the lifter begins to move their body downward and begins to reestablish full foot contact with the ground (Barnoletz, 1996).

-Rising begins after the catch and ends by rising from squat position (Barnoletz, 1996).
+Rising begins after the catch and ends by rising from a squat position (Barnoletz, 1996).

 - Hips are extending from 1st pull through 2nd pull.